 17. Notices.
-All notices that may be given under any provision of this Agreement shall be in writing, in the English language, and deemed to have been duly given when delivered (a) personally (including by delivery services, such as Federal Express, DHL, etc.), (b) by facsimile or other written electronic means of communication confirmed by a means of delivery described in parts (a) or (b) of this Section 16, or (c) by certified or registered first class mail, return receipt requested, postage prepaid, and properly addressed to the receiving Party at that Party 's address, telephone and telefax numbers (as appropriate) indicated below:
+All notices that may be given under any provision of this Agreement shall be in writing, in the English language, and deemed to have been duly given when delivered (a) personally (including by delivery services, such as Federal Express, DHL, etc.), (b) by facsimile or other written electronic means of communication confirmed by a means of delivery described in parts (a) or (b) of this Section 17, or (c) by certified or registered first class mail, return receipt requested, postage prepaid, and properly addressed to the receiving Party at that Party 's address, telephone and telefax numbers (as appropriate) indicated below:

-If to ECT: Enron North America Corp.
+If to ENA: Enron North America Corp.

 Attn: Gary Hickerson, Managing Director